Who is SSM?

-Whether you are an expat or a local looking to register a company in Malaysia, this guide outlines the key steps for a successful company registration.
-The governmental body for Malaysia company registry is the Suruhanjaya Syarikat Malaysia (SSM).
-All entrepreneurs and business owners must register their company with SSM.
+This guide provides a straightforward and formal overview of the key steps involved in successfully registering a company with SSM to run your business.
+The governmental body for Malaysian company registry is the Suruhanjaya Syarikat Malaysia (SSM).
+All entrepreneurs and business owners need to register business entities with SSM.

 There are 3 parts to your company registration process: